Operational guidelines for the Danish Helpline

 1. Initial conversation: A coordinator will outlay the job and present the helpline:

-• The function and virtual interior of the helpline
+- The function and virtual interior of the helpline

-• The advisory functions
+- The advisory functions

-• Use of Registration Forms (registration of the type and length of interaction)
+- Use of Registration Forms (registration of the type and length of interaction)

-• Function of the intranet: where work schedules, tasks, meetings and events are posted
+- Function of the intranet: where work schedules, tasks, meetings and events are posted

-• The helpline’s values and focus points when meeting children and young people online
+- The helpline’s values and focus points when meeting children and young people online

-• Routines of the counselling team in relation to shifts, guidelines, sparring, team meetings, and general expectations
+- Routines of the counselling team in relation to shifts, guidelines, sparring, team meetings, and general expectations

 Handouts:

-• Declaration of Confidentiality, and contact information – all to be filled in and handed over to the coordinator before leaving the meeting.
+- Declaration of Confidentiality, and contact information – all to be filled in and handed over to the coordinator before leaving the meeting.
 This is based on ethical considerations, and the counsellor cannot start working before the Child Protection Certificate is approved by the police.

 2. Observation of counselling session

 The trainee observes experienced counsellors at work.
-They will observe the counsellor giving counseling, and thus, acquire knowledge of how to advise children and teens, and how to approach different subjects and problems.
+They will observe the counsellor giving counselling, and thus, acquire knowledge of how to advise children and teens, and how to approach different subjects and problems.
 At the same time, the trainee gets an idea of the routines and what it means to be a counsellor at the helpline.
-On the first day of training, the trainee, if still interested in continuing, is registered and receives login to the chat and intranet.
+On the first day of training, the trainee, if still interested in continuing, is registered and receives login to the chat and intranet. - Mailbox

-3. Counseling under close supervision:
+3. Counselling under close supervision:

 4. Ready to counsel:

 When ready to counsel, the trainee will be integrated into the Counselling Team in line with the experienced counsellors.
-A coordinator is at hand at all timers and ready to help if any special or difficult situations should occur, or if the counsellors have any questions or experience doubts.
+A coordinator is at hand at all times and ready to help if any special or difficult situations should occur, or if the counsellors have any questions or experience doubts.

 Maintaining high-quality professionalism